How Much Walking Does a Chihuahua Need? [Exercise Guide]

 Now that we’ve explained the benefits of exercising your Chihuahua, what happens when they don’t get adequate exercise?

-Obesity
+1. Obesity

-They may become obese and suffer from health problems later in life.
 An overweight dog has a harder time exercising because of the extra weight they’re carrying around.
-That extra weight puts a burden on their joints and leads to snoring.

-Destructive Behaviors
+2. Destructive Behaviors

-Low physical activity can lead to destructive behaviors.
-They might start chewing up items in your house, going potty indoors, or tipping over their water bowl.
 Exercise reduces these behaviors and gives your chihuahua a way to release their energy in a healthy way.

-Barking and Crying
+3. Barking and Crying

 They may start to howl or bark excessively.
 This is their way of releasing the extra energy they’re storing up.

-Chihuahuas who don’t get enough exercise are more likely to become vocal.
 This is also a way to get your attention, so maybe they’re trying to tell you they want to go for a walk.

-Bored or Hyperactive
+4. Bored or Hyperactive

-They may become restless and bored, or even depressed.
 Your Chihuahua could start sleeping more and have no motivation to exercise.

-On the other hand, little to no exercise can cause a Chihuahua to become hyperactive.
 This is because they have a lot of energy so if they don’t get exercised, this can lead to the zoomies or pulling on the leash when you do take them for a walk.

-Health Issues
+5. Health Issues

 They may start developing health problems such as joint problems, respiratory problems, or heart disease.

-Exercise is the way to build a healthy heart for your chihuahua!
+Exercise is the way to build a healthy heart for your Chihuahua!
 It’s important to keep their endurance and stamina up.

-Joint and Bone Problems
+6. Joint and Bone Problems

-Their joints may not stay mobile, leading to joint problems as they get older.
 Their muscles and bones may weaken, making them less active and playful as they age.

-All of these can be prevented by exercising your chihuahua regularly!
 Don’t be afraid to start slow if your Chihuahua is not used to exercising as long as you begin to make it a habit.

 How Can I Exercise a Chihuahua Indoors?